We are hiring a 2-year postdoc and a 1-year research & lab tech! See below for more info.

 About Laramie & big, beautiful Wyoming

-University of Wyoming is based in Laramie, a small college town in the heart of the Rocky Mountain West situated at 7,220 ft / 2,200 m above sea level.
+The University of Wyoming is located in Laramie, a small college town in the heart of the Rocky Mountain West situated at 7,220 ft / 2,200 m above sea level.
 Laramie is tucked between the Snowy Range (~30 mi west) and the Laramie Range (~10 mi east) with nearly endless opportunities for outdoor recreation: Hiking, birding, fishing, trail running, mountain biking, rock climbing, snow shoeing, skiing –– you name it.
 Laramie is one hour from Fort Collins, CO, 2 hrs from Denver, CO and an easy jumping-off point to great habitats and epic mountain ranges (like the Tetons, Winds, Big Horns, and various northern Colorado ranges).

 Vedauwoo Recreation Area